evshary/cheat-sheet/Linux/packages/create_deb.md

 There are 3 ways to create packages:

 * dpkg-buildpackage
-  - Do the following things
+  - The command will do the following things
     - clean: `debian/rules clean`
     - apply patches: `dpkg-source -b`
     - build: `debian/rules build`